bc

 variables

-last last numer output
+last last command output . shorthand for "last"

 snippets